street-lab-tech/street-whisper-app/README.md

         - In other times when you run the app, you do not need to create a new virtual environment again and you can use ```source <virtual-environment-name>/bin/activate``` (if you are using MacOS) or ```.\<virtual-environment-name>\Scripts\Activate.ps1``` (if you are using Windows) to activate the virtual environment.
     4. **For Windows**: If the command to activate the virtual environment doesn't run, run the following command: ```Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser``` to set your execution policy and try activating the virtual environment.
     5. Now we will need to install the necessary dependencies if you have just created a new virtual environment (NOTE: you only need to install dependencies once if you do not create a new virtual environment and use the same one).
 To do this, run the following command: ```pip install -r requirements.txt``` and then to install Whisper in the virtual environment, run the following: ```pip install -q git+https://github.com/openai/whisper.git```
+    6. **For Windows**: Download ffmpeg manually from https://ffmpeg.org/download.html (Specifically the Windows builds from gyan.dev)
+    7. **For Windows**: Move the ```ffmpeg.exe``` file located in the folder you downloaded into your virtual environment's Scripts folder (ex: If your virtual environment is called ```venvname``` then you would move ```ffmpeg.exe``` into ```myvenv\Scripts```)
-    6. From there enter the following command: ```python streetwhisperapp.py``` to start the app.
+    8. From there enter the following command: ```python streetwhisperapp.py``` to start the app.
-    7. If this is your first time running the app on your device, enter the access token from Hugging Face when prompted by the app.
+    9. If this is your first time running the app on your device, enter the access token from Hugging Face when prompted by the app.
 If you have entered a valid token in the past, you can just click enter when the app ask for an access token.

 Note: The app can run offline after a valid access token has been entered.